-Most people can readily identify ads, but they still click on them.
+Most people can readily identify ads, yet they still click on them.

-For my fellow cynics, it’s easy to think, “Why click on an ad when organic listings do the trick?”
+For our fellow cynics, it’s easy to think, “Why click on an ad when organic listings do the trick?”

-Friends and colleagues always ask me, “Is PPC or SEO better for business?”
+Friends and colleagues always ask us, “Is PPC or SEO better for business?”

-In this post, I’ll be sharing what I learned from Clutch’s survey, and why SEO and PPC complement each other so well.
+In this post, we’ll be sharing what we learned from Clutch’s survey, and why SEO and PPC complement each other so well.

 Do people really click on paid search ads?

 Let’s have a thought experiment.

 For the average consumer, Google is a free service.
 Google is just one part of a multinational conglomerate called Alphabet Inc.

 According to PriceWaterhouseCoopers, in 2020 Alphabet ranked as the fifth-largest company by market cap in the world.
 Fair to say they’re raking in a fair amount of cash, right?

 Google Search is, by far, the biggest revenue generator for Alphabet.